KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/hello_world.md

 Next we create a variable called `helloworld_SRCS` using the [`set()`](https://cmake.org/cmake/help/latest/command/set.html) function.
 In this case we simply set it to the name of our only source file.

 Then we use [`add_executable()`](https://cmake.org/cmake/help/latest/command/add_executable.html) to create an executable called `helloworld` from the source files listed in our `helloworld_SRCS` variable.
 Afterwards, we link our executable to the necessary libraries using [`target_link_libraries()`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) function.
-The line starting with install writes a default "install" target into the Makefile.
+The line starting with install creates a default "install" target, putting executables and libraries in the default path using a convenience macro provided by ECM.

 Make And Run
 ------------